-The apprenticeship takes you along the path to knowing yourself.
-It’s a hard and difficult path that turns you inside-out and upside-down, and challenges all your current belief systems.
-In doing so, it enables you to become self-aware and so aware of all the other worlds around you, seen and unseen.
-It requires you to keep jumping off cliffs, keep taking yourself way out of your comfort zone into a place where you know nothing, in order to learn who you are.
-It’s a journey … as Ursula le Guin said, It’s good to have an end to journey to but it’s the journey that matters in the end … that idea is so worth hanging onto!
+The apprenticeship is a journey.
+It takes you along the path to knowing yourself and that’s a hard and difficult path that turns you inside-out and upside-down, challenging all your current belief systems.
+By doing this, it enables you to become self-aware … and so aware of and able to talk with all the other worlds around you, seen and unseen.
+The path requires you to keep taking yourself way out of your comfort zone into places where you know nothing, in order to learn who you are.
+As Ursula le Guin said, It’s good to have an end to journey to but it’s the journey that matters in the end … hang onto that idea!

 - Students who have done the apprenticeship may be invited to continue onto the 3-year advanced training, Rainbow Warriors.

 © Elen Sentier 2018.
 All rights reserved.